Everything you need to know about the 5 most popular diets of 2020

 How to try it:

-- Fill your shopping trolley with plant-based protein.
-Legumes like beans, lentils and chickpeas, are typically lower in saturated fat and sodium than red meat and processed/deli meats.
+- Fill your shopping cart with plant-based protein.
+Pulses like beans, chickpeas, and peas are typically lower in saturated fat and sodium than red meat and processed/deli meats.
 (They tend to be cheaper, too.)
 Stocking up on these staples is smart for your body, your wallet, and the planet.

 Is it healthy?
 While the keto diet may offer some health benefits to certain demographics, the general answer: not exactly.
 “There’s not much research that backs the elimination of any single nutrient or food group in helping you keep off weight for the long-haul,” London says, adding that research has linked long-term adherence to the keto diet (for the treatment of pediatric seizure disorders) to long-term complications, including bone loss, organ-function abnormalities, micronutrient deficiencies, and gastrointestinal problems.